outpaddling/Coding-Standards/README.md

 ## Modularity

-1. Always try to write code that can be used anywhere rather than just in this project.
+1. Try to make every piece of code you write usable anywhere rather than just in this project.

-    Any function that might be useful to another program should be placed in a library such as
+    Any function that might be useful to another program should be generalized as much as possible and placed in a library such as [libxtend](https://github.com/outpaddling/libxtend) or
-    [libxtend](https://github.com/outpaddling/libxtend) or
     [biolibc](https://github.com/outpaddling/biolibc), rather than reside in
     an application.
 For a typical C project, about 2/3 to 3/4 of all the